tradej/content/tools/devassistant/tutorial.md

                           for building RPM package.
     -v, --vim             Configure VIM editor for various programming languages

-Let us pretend you want to name your Flask app "MyFancyWebserver" and want to publish the sources on GitHub.
+Say that you want to name your Flask app `MyFancyWebserver` and want to publish the source code on GitHub.
 As you can figure out from the help message above, you will have to run the following command:

     $ da create python flask --name MyFancyWebserver --github UserName